What is Osteitis Pubis?

 Treatment for Osteitis Pubis

-A thorough rehabilitation under the guidance of an experienced Sports Physiotherapist or Sports Physician is highly recommended.
+We highly recommend thorough rehabilitation under the guidance of an experienced Sports Physiotherapist or Sports Physician for osteitis pubis sufferers.
 The return to sport should be guided by their experience to avoid future reaggravation.

 Stages of Rehabilitation